 Its location is nestled in the pristine forest west of Cody.
 After saddling up, we rode our horses on one of its trails.
 First, we forded a shallow stream, and the horses enjoyed the ride as much as I.

 A storm was brewing in the late summer afternoon, and the horses were unaffected.
 It passed on without more than a sprinkle.
 Our ride continued through the forest, past late-season wildflowers.
-During my ride, I got to focus on the sounds of the forest, from the birds calling to the rustle of the wind.
+During my ride, I focused on the sounds of the forest, from the birds calling to the rustle of the wind.

 Located at 1516 N Fork Hwy, Cody.
 Blackwater Creek Ranch is open from May until September.